hollowdll/hakjdb/README.md

 # Install binaries

-The binaries can also be installed with Go.
+The binaries can be installed with Go.

 Install the server binary
 ```sh